megnergit/rust-gRPC-r2/README.md

 4. prroto-defs

-It sounds redundant, and may be wrong, but we need ```Cargo.toml``` in
+It sounds redundant, and may be wrong, but we need ```Cargo.toml``` in all package directories,

 - grpc-client
 - grpc-server
 - proto-defs

 in addition to the project root.
-So, create projects for each.
+So, first create a project for each.

 First at the project root
 ```sh